Learn about Residential Housing

 Class Rank – Some halls are designated for first-year students only, some are mixed for first-year and upperclass students, and others are limited to upperclass students.
 Some halls may be set aside for graduate students and others who are over 21 years old.

 Quiet Study – The "Quiet Study" designation in some residence halls means that music or other noise should not be audible outside of the rooms.
 All other halls have quiet-hour policies with varying times from Sunday through Thursday, and a 24-hour quiet policy is in effect across campus during final exams.

 Single-Gender Halls – Housing offers one hall that is designated female only.
 Voigt is on the East Green.
 There are no male single-gender halls.
 Ohio University's Office of Residential Housing is sensitive to cultural and religious needs.
 Contact firstname.lastname@example.org concerning gender-specific requests.

 Smoking – All Ohio University buildings are "smoke-free."
 However, we ask that students list whether or not they smoke for better roommate assignment.

 Special Needs – Ohio University assures equitable access to education for persons with disabilities.
 Each green has rooms that are designed to accommodate students with disabilities.
-Students who require special accommodations will need to contact the Residential Housing Office and the Office of Disability Services.
-Medical documentation must be received to receive full consideration for available ADA spaces on campus.
+Students who require special accommodations will need to contact the Residential Housing Office and the Office of Student Accessibility Services.
+Medical documentation must be received to receive full consideration for available ADA-compliant spaces on campus.
 Requests will be reviewed prior to assignment and accommodations are determined on an individual basis.
-For additional information about campus disability services, visit the Office of Disability Services website or call 740.593.2620.
+For additional information about campus disability services, visit the Office of Student Accessibility Services website or call 740.593.2620.

 Substance-free – Students who have made a conscious lifestyle choice to substance-free living can select to live where all residents agree to keep their space free of alcohol, illegal drugs, and tobacco products—this policy also applies to guests.